bouwe77/temba/readme.md

 }
 ```

-Resource identifiers are auto generated when creating resources and you have no influence on that.
-When you send the ID in a JSON request body it is ignored.
-IDs can only be sent via the URI.
+IDs are auto generated when creating resources.
+IDs in the JSON request body are ignored.

 If you request a resource (URI) that does not exist, a `404 Not Found` response is returned.